molteencreates/Crafting-package-BD/README.md

 Adding screenshot to avoid any confusion

 # Step 5
-Go to `BallsDex-DiscordBot/admin_panel/admin_panel/settings` there open `local.py` and add this line
+Go to `BallsDex-DiscordBot/admin_panel/admin_panel/settings` there open `local.py` and at the 5th line, add this
 ```py
 INSTALLED_APPS.append("craftings")
 ```